-Office 365 Groups is a Customer Engagement apps solution you provision from your Office 365 admin portal.
+Office 365 Groups is a solution you provision from your Office 365 admin portal.

 Users must have an Exchange Online mailbox set up to use Office 365 Groups.
-Exchange Online is already properly configured for Dynamics 365 for Customer Engagement apps organizations as a part of Office 365.
+Exchange Online is already properly configured for organizations as a part of Office 365.
 You also need to enable server-based SharePoint integration to see documents in an Office 365 Group; you don't have to use SharePoint integration, only set up the connection to SharePoint Online.
 Server-based SharePoint integration is also required to enable the group OneNote notebook.

-More information: Set up Dynamics 365 for Customer Engagement to use SharePoint Online
+More information: Set up model-driven apps in Dynamics 365 to use SharePoint Online

 Browse to the Microsoft 365 admin center and sign in using Office 365 Global administrator credentials.